ffrank/puppet-mgmtgraph/README.md

  * file resources
  * exec resources
+ * service resources
+ * package resources
  * dependency edges that directly connect supported resources

-Resources in classes and defines are considered, but containment, complex relationships, signaling edges etc. are unsupported and/or untested.
+Resources in classes and defines are translated, but containment, complex relationships, signaling edges etc. are unsupported and/or untested.
+Translation of virtual and exported resources is untested.

 Basically, a supported manifest can currently look like the following:

-    file { 'a': ... } -> exec { 'b': ... } -> file { 'c': ... }
+    package { 'x': ... } -> file { 'a': ... } -> exec { 'b': ... } -> service { 'c': ... }

 Anything more sophisticated will lead to erratic mileage.